 Page 107 Cabana Bay lazy river flotation rafts cost $12-$15 plus tax, and are provided unpackaged and pre-inflated; they can be exchanged for an uninflated packaged tube prior to departure (during pool operating hours).

 Page 108 Endless Summer Resort Surfside Inn and Suites reopened on May 26, 2021.

 Page 140 Cash is no longer accepted for tolls on Florida’s Turnpike north of Orlando; transponder or pay-by-plate is required.

 Page 142 Take Exit 75AB (Kirkman Road/International Drive) from I-4 W and bear left to Kirkman Road southbound; then turn right onto International Drive, and right again onto Universal Boulevard, to reach the Universal Orlando Resort parking garage.

-Page 155 Prime self-parking at Universal Orlando’s garages now costs $50.
-Preferred Pass holders and guests with prepaid standard self-parking can upgrade to Prime for $24.
+Page 155 Prime self-parking at Universal Orlando’s garages costs $40 ($50 during peak attendance periods).
+Preferred Pass holders and guests with prepaid standard self-parking can upgrade to Prime for $14 ($24 during peak periods).